zf-fr/zfr-eb-worker/README.md

 Starting from version 3.3, ZfrEbWorker comes with a Symfony CLI command that allows to emulate the usage of native Elastic Beanstalk worker.
 In order to use it, you must do various things:

+> This local worker is only meant to be used in development.
+In production, you should use the native Elastic Beanstalk worker, which is much faster (retrieves up to 10 messages in one SQS call) and is built-in into the Elastic Beanstalk AMI (it is monitored...).

 #### Add the dependencies

 Make sure that you add those two dependencies in your project (typically, in the `require-dev` section of your `composer.json` file):